This article is part of the Why Couples Fight Series

 Dr. Harold conducted a three-year study of more than 300 families.
 In the study, researchers showed kids videos of adults engaged in different styles of arguing.
 The researchers then asked the kids about the kind of fights they saw their parents have at home.
 Your argument may have nothing to do with your kids, but if you fight in destructive unregulated ways, it threatens their emotional stability.

-Perhaps Gottman’s most shocking finding is that even infants are keenly sensitive to the relatively happiness of their parent’s marriage.
+Perhaps Gottman's most shocking finding is that even infants are keenly sensitive to the relative happiness of their parent's marriage.
 Gottman conducted a study of 50 couples who had 3-month-old infants.
-The research shoes that when parents have a habit if fighting in front of the kids, infants exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving, happy marriages.
+The research shows that when parents have a habit of fighting in front of the kids, children exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving happy marriages.
 Gottman discovered that these babies had an accelerated heart rate.

 On the other hand, research also tells us that kids whose parents are happily married couples are happier themselves as well.
 They have more friends, have better grades, are less likely to be troubled or depressed, and their overall behavior is markedly better.

 Research suggests that these kids are more resilient because they are more emotionally secure.
-When kids grow up in a happy home, they are more resilient, and can bounce back from disappointments.
-They are more happy and positive in their outlook.
+When children grow up in a happy home, they are more resilient and can bounce back from disappointments.
+They are more happy and confident in their outlook.

 "We know now, however, that the ability for a parent to parent effectively is determined by the quality of that parent's relationship with their spouse," Dr. Harold says.
 "Couples that are happy and comfortable with each other in their relationship are more emotionally available and sensitive to the children and their needs than couples that are caught up or embroiled in conflict."